-Lovastatin produced optic nerve degeneration (Wallerian degeneration of retinogeniculate fibers) in clinically normal dogs in a dose-dependent fashion starting at 60 mg/kg/day, a dose that produced mean plasma drug levels about 30 times higher than the mean drug level in humans taking the highest recommended dose (as measured by total enzyme inhibitory activity).
-Vestibulocochlear Wallerian-like degeneration and retinal ganglion cell chromatolysis were also seen in dogs treated for 14 weeks at 180 mg/kg/day, a dose which resulted in a mean plasma drug level (C{max}) similar to that seen with the 60 mg/kg/day dose
+, produced ontic nerve degeneration (Wallerian degeneration Lovastatin produced optic nerve degeneration (Wallerian degeneration of retinogeniculate fibers) in clinically normal dogs in a dose-dependent fashion Starting af 60 mg/kg/day, a 'dose' fhat produced' mean plasma' drug levels about 30 times higher than the mean drug level in humans taking the highest recommended dose (as measured by total enzyme inhibitory activity).
+Vestibulocchlear Wallerian-like degeneration and retinal ganglion cell chromatolysis were also seen in dogs, treated for 14 weeks at 180 mg/kg/day, a dose which resulted in a mean plasma, drug level ( $c{max}$ ) similar to that seen with the 60 mg/kg/day day. the 60 mg/kg/day dose drugs of this class Cataracts were seen in dogs treated for 1 hand 28 weeks at 180 mg/kg/day and 1 year at 60 mg/kg/day.